 7. Build up that credit score

-There are some people who argue that a credit score is pointless if you shoot to be debt free.
+There are some people who argue that a credit score is pointless if you shoot to be debt-free.
 This is a statement I can agree with if you either plan to never own a home or you have enough cash to buy a home outright.
 For most of us though, our credit score will be very important for us to buy that home.
+My wife and I both have excellent credit scores.
+Because of this, we were able to lock in a 3.25% interest rate for our latest home.
+This will save us thousands in the long run.

-Want to know my secret?
-I bought myself an Amazon Kindle.
+For me personally, I bought myself an Amazon Kindle.
 I read every night now because of that bad boy.
 You can even connect it with your local library (if they provide the service) to check out free ebooks.
+Learning something new is never wasted time.

 Time to Make Your Personal Finance Moves!